Creamy Tomato Pesto with Gnocchi

 In a food processor, add the toasted almonds, garlic and pepper flakes.
 Pulse until coarsely ground.
 Add the tomatoes, basil and 3/4 teaspoon salt.
 Pulse until chunky.

 In a small sauce pan, melt the butter over medium heat.
 Add the flour and stir together.
 Cook for 1 minute to release the flour taste, then slowly add in the milk.
-Let cook for 5 minutes over medium heat to thicken.
+Let cook for 5 minutes over medium heat and slightly bubbling to thicken a bit.
 Add in the Parmesan and stir to combine.
-Let simmer for 10 minutes.
+Let simmer for 10-15 minutes until well thickened.

-Pour in the contents of the food processor and cook for 5 minutes and add in cooked pasta or gnocchi.
-Serve with extra Parmesan.
+Pour in the contents of the food processor and cook for 5 minutes.
+Add in cooked pasta or gnocchi.
+Serve with extra Parmesan, if desired.